nextest-rs/nextest/site/src/README.md

 cargo nextest run
 ```

-For more detailed installation instructions, see [Installation and usage](book/installation.md).
+For more detailed installation instructions, see [Installation](book/installation.md).

 ## Crates in this project